RetroDECK/ES-DE/INSTALL.md

 ```

-### On Windows:
+### Building on Windows:

 This is a strange legacy operating system.
 However it's still popular, so we need to support it.

 I did a brief evaluation of the Microsoft Visual C++ compiler (MSVC) but as far as I'm concerned it's an abomination so I won't cover it here and it won't be supported.

-At the moment I have only built the software using GCC on Windows, but I may try to get Clang/LLVM working at a later date.
+At the moment I have only built the software using GCC on Windows, but I aim to get Clang/LLVM working at a later date.

 Anyway, here's a brief summary of how to get a build environment up and running on Windows.